Anthony-Nolan/Atlas/MiscTestingAndDebuggingResources/README_TestAndDebug.md

 -EightResultsSearch.json

 This is a search that should actually return results!
 Created by taking a perfect copy of one of the first donor records.

+## Donor Import

+- `DonorImportFileGenerator.js` can be used to generate donor import files for testing or debugging.
+To use it:
+  * edit any of the config values in the `config` object.
+You will at least want to change `donorIdPrefix` as this is a primary key in the DB, and it will reject any duplicates.
+  * Select Donor information from the Donor database and edit it as appropriate, before adding them to the `donorsHla` array.
+    * (tip: When I copied the information from SSMS it resulted in literal tabs instead of `\t`.
+You can fix this in VSCode by doing a find and replace, with regex enabled from `\t` -> `\\t`)
+  * You can then run the code, either from your IDE (VSCode and Rider work fine for this), or from the command line with `node DonorImportFileGenerator.js`